Twitter

 “We didn’t know what it was going to be like in Indian Territory.”

-“She was a young woman with one child living in Alabama when she, with a bunch of slaves, was put upon the auction block and sold to a slave dealer.”
-Jordan continued by saying, “Sylvia, with Abe Radford and his young wife, Elizabeth, were all sold to the same dealer, who was bringing slaves to the Indian Territory and selling them to wealthy Indians.”
+“She was a young woman with one child living in Alabama when she, with a bunch of slaves, was put upon the auction block and sold to a slave dealer,” Jordan recounted.
+“Sylvia, with Abe Radford and his young wife, Elizabeth, were all sold to the same dealer, who was bringing slaves to the Indian Territory and selling them to wealthy Indians.”

-When when the narrator of “Imagining the Agony of Removal.” said it was unimaginable “to be ripped from my home,” it was the next few words that were brought back to Jordan's family.
-“Sylvia’s mother was there and was crying but it did no good, they were just chattels and were sold, regardless of what any of the relatives said or did.”
+When the narrator spoke of the unimaginable pain of being ripped from home, Jordan’s account made it visceral: “Sylvia’s mother was there and was crying, but it did no good, they were just chattels and were sold, regardless of what any of the relatives said or did.”

 No comments: